 The Reliability Panel (the Panel) considered that the expiry of the RERT should be postponed for a period of one year to 30 June 2013.
-The Panel's decision to recommend postponing the expiry of the RERT by one year recognised that while the market had performed well in meeting the reliability standard, there were a number of stakeholders that may be impacted by the removal of the RERT.
+The Panel's decision to recommend postponing the expiry of the RERT by a period of one year recognised that while the market had performed well in meeting the reliability standard, there were a number of stakeholders that may be impacted by the removal of the RERT.

-In terms of market performance, the Panel considered the market had delivered sufficient generation capacity to achieve reliable and secure supply of electricity, and the outlook for reliability showed adequate reserves in most regions for a number of years into the future.
-For this reason, the Panel considered the RERT was no longer required.
+In terms of market performance, the Panel considered that the market had delivered sufficient generation capacity to achieve reliable and secure supply of electricity, and that the outlook for reliability showed adequate reserves in most regions for a number of years into the future.
+For this reason, the Panel considered that the RERT was no longer required.

-The Panel considered whether some participants might be impacted by the removal of the RERT, especially those who work with the demand side.
+However, the Panel also considered that some participants may be impacted by the removal of the RERT, especially those who work with the demand side.
 It also considered that postponing the expiry of the RERT for a year would allow additional time for work regarding demand side management to be completed and implemented.